nwg-piotr/nwg-shell/README.md

 This is a set of launchers: application grid, button bar and dmenu.
 Initially written in python, turned out to be too slow.
 I developed them from scratch in C++, as my first, and probably the last C++ code.
 Thanks to Contributors, led by [@Siborgium](https://github.com/Siborgium), the code looks pretty well now, but it's difficult to me to maintain.
-I'm not going to live long enough to learn C++ at last, so I think I'll code the grid and dmenu from scratch in golang sooner or later.
+I'm not going to live long enough to learn C++ at last, so I think I'll code the grid and dmenu from scratch in golang.
+Sooner or later.

 ### [nwg-dock](https://github.com/nwg-piotr/nwg-dock) (Go)